peco2282/slack.py/docs/api/events.rst

     :type message: :class:`JoinMessage`

-.. function:: on_channel_archive(message)
+.. .. function:: on_channel_archive(message)
+..
+.. ..
 Called whenever a channel was archived.
+..

-    :param message: The sent message when channel was archived.
+.. ..:param message: The sent message when channel was archived.
-    :type message: :class:`ArchivedMessage`
+.. ..    :type message: :class:`ArchivedMessage`

 Channels
 --------